 Anyone who has Medicare can submit Form CMS 1763 and opt out of insurance.
 Medicare isn’t mandatory.
 But if you don’t have another primary health coverage, you might get hit with a penalty.

 As a reminder, Medicare is the federal social health insurance program in the United States that started in 1965 under the Social Security Administration (SSA) and is now administered by the Centers for Medicare and Medicaid Services (CMS).
 US citizens aged 65 and older, people with disabilities of any age, and those who suffer from end-stage renal disease and amyotrophic lateral sclerosis, who are eligible for Social Security Disability Insurance benefits (SSDI) should enroll and use it.
-Make sure, whether you think you need this insurance program or not, answer these questions and figure it out.
+Make sure, whether you think you need this insurance program or not, check out the Medicare resources and figure it out.

 But enrolling in Medicare means you cannot contribute to the Health Savings Account (HSA).
 Typically, as long as you continue to work and have health coverage under an employee plan you don’t need to sign up for Medicare Part B.

 Note: if you have to buy Medicare Part A or Part B, and you decline to purchase for some reason, you may have to pay a penalty.
 So, carefully consider all the reasons for terminating first.
 Then contact the Social Security Administration (SSA) at 1-800-772-1213 (TTY: 1-800-325-0778) or your local office.

 Is Form CMS 1763 accompanied by other forms?